python/cpython/Doc/library/datetime.rst

 * comparison of :class:`.time` to :class:`.time`, where *a* is considered less than *b* when *a* precedes *b* in time.
-If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
+If one comparand is naive and the other is aware, :exc:`TypeError` is raised if an order comparison is attempted.
+For equality comparisons, naive instances are never equal to aware instances.

   If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base times are compared.
 If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by